Disclaimer: I don't own Harry Potter or any of its contents, and I'm not making any money off this.

-Ron drops it with a scowl, expecting it to streak off and leave him in piece.
+Ron drops it with a scowl, expecting it to streak off and leave him in peace.

-Instead it turns around and lifts up on its hind legs, pawing at his chest.
+Instead, it turns around and lifts up on its hind legs, pawing at his chest.
 Its tiny claws don't actually scratch, but Ron's still annoyed.
 "Look, you don't understand.
 He's an asshole, he deserves it."
 The ferret doesn't look convinced, and Ron can't explain why that bothers him so much.
 He just feels like he needs this ferret to hate Malfoy as much as he does, because really, everyone should hate Malfoy, and yes, he's vaguely aware of how crazy that sounds.
 Leaning back against the tree, Ron starts to rattle off to himself, "And he goes out of his way to do it, too.
 I mean, why does he always have to pester Harry?
 I know he's jealous, but seriously, it's not like we're first years anymore.
 And the shit he calls Hermione!
 It's just not right.
 And what's he always picking on my family for?
-What did they ever do to him?
-I'll have you know my mother is not fat, she's just big boned and well fed – we can't all be anorexic bitches like Malfoy. ...I hate him."
+What did they ever do to him? ...I hate him."

-When he's done the ferret actually looks taken aback a bit – it's taken its front paws off Ron's chest.
+When he's done, the ferret actually looks taken aback again—it's taken its front paws off Ron's chest.
 Ron tentatively reaches over to pat its head, wondering if you pet ferrets the same way you pet cats.